MicrosoftDocs/biztalk-docs/his/core/application-integration-3270designer-2.md

 ms.topic: overview
 ms.date: "10/17/2023"

-#CustomerIntent: As a programmer I need to use the 3270 design tool to create metadata for the Logic Apps connector for 3270
+#CustomerIntent: As a programmer, I need to create metadata for the 3270 connector in Azure Logic Apps using the 3270 Design Tool.
 ---

 # What is the 3270 Design Tool?